nhsd-a2si/docs-uec-appts/_pages/scope/scope_functional.md

 A national solution should support the full range of workflow actions expected from an appointment booking system.

 ## Patient Access to the booking system(s)
-* No direct access to the booking capability by the patient is currently envisaged but might be required in the future
+* This standard supports direct access to the booking capability by patients

 ## Monitoring, Analytics and Reporting
 * Provider systems SHALL audit all API access and actions.